jeromeetienne/threex.text/README.md

 threex.text
 ===========

-threex.text is a three.js extension which make it easy to add 3d text in your scene.
+threex.text is a [threex game extension for three.js](http://jeromeetienne.github.io/threex/) which makes it easy to add 3d text in your game.
+You can use it to create a big logo on top of a shop or a big sign of any kind Las Vegas style.
+Up to you to see :) It is very flexible.
 You can fine tune lots of parameters to make it fit your needs.
 You can choose the fonts, the size, the bevel, the weight etc...

 Show Don't Tell
 ===============